FabricMC/fabric/fabric-lifecycle-events-v1/README.md

 ## `ServerWorldEvents`

-Events related to the lifecycle of server worlds.
+Events related to the lifecycle a `ServerWorld`.
-Currently, this contains events related to loading and unload of server worlds.
+Currently, this contains events related to loading and unloading `ServerWorld`s.

 ## `ServerChunkEvents`

-Events related to the lifecycle of chunks in a server world.
+Events related to the lifecycle of chunks in a `ServerWorld`.
 Currently, this contains events related to loading and unloading chunks in a `ServerWorld`.

 ## `ServerEntityEvents`

-Events related to the lifecycle of entities in a server world.
+Events related to the lifecycle of entities in a `ServerWorld`.
-Currently, this only contains an event for an entity being loaded into a server world.
+Currently, this only contains an event for an entity being loaded into a `ServerWorld`.
 The unload event has not been implemented yet.

 ## `ServerBlockEntityEvents`

-Events related to the lifecycle of block entities in a server world.
+Events related to the lifecycle of block entities in a `ServerWorld`.
 Currently, this contains events related to loading and unloading block entities in a `ServerWorld`.

 # Client Events